Eambrosin/lead-qualification-scorer/README.md

 ---

-## 👔 Executive Account Dashboard
+# 👔 Executive Account Dashboard

-The application provides an executive view of the pipeline, including:
+The application provides an executive view of the commercial pipeline.

+Metrics and recommendations can include:

 - Total Leads
 - Total Pipeline Value